How to join the informatics skunkworks?

 - First slide: A title slide with your name, date, the project, and course name and # and number of credits.

-- Second slide: A bullet summary of what you view as the main accomplishments of the reporting period (all semester for final slide deck).
+- Third slide: A bullet summary of what you view as the main accomplishments of the reporting period (all semester for final slide deck).
 Note these can include learning things, fixing bugs, etc. They should approximately represent where your time went.

 - Please include in each slide deck.